A Sonic Portrait

 I recommend reading the descriptions beneath each track before listening to them.

-This portfolio is conceived as a portrait of breakthroughs—works that mark decisive “aha” moments in my compositional journey.
+This portfolio is conceived as a portrait of breakthroughs—works that mark decisive “aha” moments in my compositional and broader artistic journey.
 Because composing is a constant state of becoming, I chose not to present an uncoordinated list of pieces, but rather a curated sequence that reflects turning points: moments when my artistic language clarified, expanded, or fundamentally shifted.

-Suggested excerpt: 4:44 to 8:04
+• Suggested excerpt: 4:44 to 8:04 (mm.120 to 207)

 My time as a Composition Fellow at Tanglewood changed my life, marking a profound turning point: I realized I needed to write what I wanted to hear, rather than contorting my work to meet external expectations.
 I submitted a portfolio that reflected the full range of my practice, and for the first time felt deeply celebrated for being myself.
 Bloom, commissioned by Tanglewood, emerged directly from this epiphany and remains the piece that feels most fully “me.”
 I see it as a blossoming of myself as much as the flowers I wrote about.